jacobef/ick/README.md

 ## ick - the Imacculate C Kompiler

 Currently just does trigraphs and tokenization.
-Hopefully the preprocessor will be complete in a few months.
+The preprocessor is ~70% complete but not usable yet.

 ### Building (only on Linux/macOS/WSL)